WatameBytes/YouTubeChatScanner/README.md

-# July Project - YouTube Chat Scanner/Chat Compute/Video Downloader/Clipper
+# YouTube Chat Scanner/Chat Compute/Video Downloader/Clipper

 I got a job as an Integration Engineer and want to keep my programming skills sharp.